heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 (I carried a GPS around all week.)

 There are a few kinds of heat maps.
-This program is for when you have data points, each with a lat-lon coordinate, and you want to plot them on a map such that they blob together and get bright where they pile up, showing off the data density.
+This program is for when you have data points with 2-d coordinates (perhaps latitude and longitude), and you want to plot them such that they blob together and get bright where they pile up, showing off the data density.

 It's just one file: heatmap.py.
 I've put it on github in case anyone wants to contribute.
 If you want the --osm option to work, you'll also need osmviz and should read the bit about OSM licensing issues.